 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 If you’re looking for a simple travel rewards credit card that also carries some flexibility in terms of your redemption options, you should consider the Capital One® VentureOne® Rewards Credit Card.
-The card carries no annual fee, and you can earn a welcome bonus of 20,000 Venture miles after you spend $1,000 on purchases within the first three months from account opening.
+It’s a no annual fee credit card offering a welcome bonus of 20,000 Capital One miles after meeting minimum spending requirements.

 That’s worth at least $200 in travel, and can be redeemed for pretty much any travel-related purchase such as airfare and hotels.
 But you also have some flexibility in your redemption options because you can also transfer your miles to several Capital One transfer partners.

 Here’s our full Capital One VentureOne credit card review.

 Simplicity is the name of the game built into the Capital One VentureOne credit card.
-With it, you’ll also have the opportunity to jump start your balance of Venture miles by earning a welcome bonus of 20,000 miles after you spend $1,000 on purchases within the first three months of account opening.
+With it, you’ll have the opportunity to jump start your balance of Capital One miles by earning a welcome bonus of 20,000 miles after you spend $1,000 on purchases within the first three months of account opening.
 That’s worth at least $200 in travel and can be redeemed toward any travel-related purchase.